Working with IBM Rational DOORS 9 Requirements

 See Manage Navigation Backlinks in External Requirements Documents for general information about managing links from external documents.

 Navigation from external applications to MATLAB/Simulink relies on the built-in HTTP server in MATLAB.
-Simulink Requirements will fail to insert a link in external application unless the MATLAB's built-in HTTP server is active on the correct port number.
+Requirements Toolbox will fail to insert a link in external application unless the MATLAB's built-in HTTP server is active on the correct port number.

 If you see the following error popup when performing Update Backlinks action, this indicates that HTTP server is not in the correct state: